tkschuler/EarthSHAB/README.md

 ## Overview

-This model is used to predict the trajectory of a solar high altitude balloon (SHAB) on Earth.

-Parameters such as balloon size, envelope material properties, deployment location, date and time, etc. can all be adjusted in **config_earth.py** to perform simulations.
-Update this file first. *Note: GFS time steps must be in 6 hour increments for downlading NOAA forecast data and can be run up to 10 days in the future.
-Historical forecast data can be downloaded upto 5 days in the past using the DODS server.*

-Run **saveNETCDF.py** to download a more recent forecast from NOAA, or a different area.
+**config_earth.py** includes adjustable parameters and default parameters for running any of the files discussed below.
+These parameters include balloon size, envelope material properties, deployment location, date and time, etc.

+**saveNETCDF.py** downloads subsets of NOAA weather forecasts for offline simulation

-Finally run **main.py** for an example of how to produce relevant plots as well as html-based trajectory maps using the Google maps API.
+**main.py**, **predict.py**, and **trapezoid.py** show examples of how to produce relevant and html-based trajectory maps using the Google maps API.

 ## Downloading Weather Forecasts

-Current NOAA weather forecasts are downloaded from the [GrADS Data Server](https://nomads.ncep.noaa.gov/dods/) and saved locally in a [netcdf file format](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html) to save computation time and have the ability to run trajectories offline.
+NOAA weather forecasts are downloaded from the [GrADS Data Server](https://nomads.ncep.noaa.gov/dods/) and saved locally in a [netcdf file format](https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html) to save computation time and have the ability to run trajectories offline.
 At this time, archived weather forecasts are not supported.

 Forecasts are uploaded in 6 hour increments (starting with 00 UTC) and typically have a 4 hour upload delay.
 From the current date, forecasts can be downloaded up to 5 days in the past, and each forecast predicts up to 240 hours (10 days) in the future.